-The front colonnade was wrecked by the earthquake of August 1886, when the upper façade crashed through the portico into Broad Street.
+The 1838 Guard House was wrecked by the earthquake of August 1886, its upper façade crashing through the portico into Broad Street.
 The building was deemed unsalvageable, and its remnants were gradually cleared from the site.
-In its place rose the present United States Courthouse and Post Office, designed by John Henry Devereux and completed in 1897.
+In its place rose the present United States Courthouse and Post Office, completed in 1897.

-The only extant element of the Guard House is said never to have been installed there.
-A fine double-leaf gate crafted by ironworker Christopher Werner, and perhaps designed by Reichardt, was rejected as too expensive.
-In 1849, George A. Hopley acquired the wrought-iron gate and installed it at the garden entry to his new residence at 32 Legare Street.
+The only remaining element of the Guard House is said never to have been installed there.
+The fine double-leaf gate crafted by ironworker Christopher Werner, and perhaps designed by Reichardt, was rejected as too expensive.
+In 1849, George A. Hopley acquired the wrought-iron gate and installed it at the garden entry to his residence at 32 Legare Street.
 The grand Sword Gate, with its swords and spears, gave its name to the house.

 After the 1886 earthquake ruined the police station, the department temporarily moved its headquarters to the gymnasium of Charleston High School (Meeting and George streets).
 In April 1887, the city leased Hibernian Hall to use as a police station for six months.
 After selling the Broad Street site to the federal government, the city issued an invitation for bids to build a new Central Police Station at the corner of King and Hutson streets, a lot which was "long vacant, neglected, and most unsightly."